Techtonica/curriculum/testing-and-tdd/backend-testing.md

 This lesson discusses backend testing in all of these frames: we will test your service's interaction with its backend (database & external APIs) while also writing tests to ensure your service, when used as a backend, performs as expected.
-In the course of this writeup we'll use the following terms to mean specific things:
+In the course of this write-up we'll use the following terms to mean specific things:

-- "your project"&mdash;this is your code; it's written for node.js
+- "your project"&mdash; this is your code; it's written for node.js
-- "API" / "API testing"&mdash;this is also your code; the node.js project
+- "API" / "API testing"&mdash; this is also your code; the node.js project
   exposes its features to the world through an HTTP API, this term captures the testing needed to ensure how you handle those requests is correct
-- "backend" / "service"&mdash;this is an API that you call via HTTP; it's called from your project
+- "backend" / "service"&mdash; this is an API that you call via HTTP; it's called from your project
-- "database"&mdash;this is a specific backend that your project uses to save data
+- "database"&mdash; this is a specific backend that your project uses to save data

 ### Getting Started: Is API and backend/database testing special?